elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/2021.09.24.461751/workaround-for-statements.xsl](/src/2021.09.24.461751/workaround-for-statements.xsl)

-This xsl is a wrokaround for `<statement>` tags for Proofs in 2021.09.24.461751.
+This xsl is a workaround for `<statement>` tags for Proofs in 2021.09.24.461751.
 These are decoded appropriately by encoda as `Claim` objects with the `claimType` `Proof`, but there is no support in EPP to render these items.
 The xsl therefore converts proofs that are captured as images to `<fig>` so that these can be rendered, and removes `<statement>` in the case where it contains content not purely captured as an image.
 We do not yet know how proofs might be captured in other preprints so this is retained as manuscript specific for now.

 The work to enable rendering these proofs in EPP is captured in https://github.com/elifesciences/enhanced-preprints-issues/issues/359, and this workaround unblocks publication of RP 84141 (https://github.com/elifesciences/enhanced-preprints-import/issues/66).